 The hierarchical nature of Bloom’s Taxonomy is crucial to the organization and structure of all actions defined in learning objectives.
 One cannot expect learners to analyze information if they do not know it or do not understand it.
 Similarly, learners cannot be expected to evaluate an argument if they have not analyzed its components.
 An instructional designer must be certain that his or her audience has achieved the most basic levels of learning on a subject before proceeding to higher levels.

 There is also a set of demonstrable behaviors associated with each cognitive process.
-The following table presents a very concise list of verbs that reflect these behaviors according to the respective cognitive processes that they demonstrate (for additional verbs, see “Writing Learning Objectives” guide in the References section in Blackboard).
+The following table presents a very concise list of verbs that reflect these behaviors according to the respective cognitive processes that they demonstrate (for additional verbs, see the “Writing Learning Objectives” guide in the References section in Blackboard).